magnars/kaocha-runner.el/README.md

 ### Visual customisation

+If the default red/green/yellow doesn't work for you, the faces are customisable:

+- `kaocha-runner-success-face`

+    Face used to highlight success messages.

+- `kaocha-runner-error-face`

+    Face used to highlight error messages.

+- `kaocha-runner-warning-face`

+    Face used to highlight warning messages.

 You can also customise the tests, failure, and details window heights by setting the following custom vars to the desired value: